kratapps/test-data-factory/README.md

 SObject sObj = TestDataFactory.getRecord(sObjectId);
 ```

+### Default Values
+There are multiple ways how to set field values:
+* Fields in the `target` sObject.
+This is the sObject you pass to created/inserted/mocked methods.
+* Fields in the `defaults` sObject.
+This is the sObject returned by `createDefaults` method.
+* Fields in the `metadata defaults` sObject.
+This sObject is build from Test_Data_Factory_Default__mdt metadata.

+If you define a value for a same field more than once, the order is as follows:
+`target` > `defaults` > `metadata defaults`.

+### Metadata Defaults
+Define default fields values using Test_Data_Factory_Default__mdt custom metadata.
+This way, you can set fields values without creating or modifying any Apex code.
+Set sObject API name, field API name, and value in each entry.
+Optionally, you can enable each default value to a subset of:
+* Custom Factory.
+Taken into account only if SObjectFactory for related SObject is implemented and a scenario is not used.
+* Default Factory.
+Taken into account only if SObjectFactory for related SObject is not implemented and a scenario is not used.
+* Scenario.
+Taken into account only if a scenario is used.

 ### SObject Factories and Scenarios
 SObject Factories and Scenarios provide the same interface.
 Look at the table below to choose between SObject Factory and Scenario.